Stefan27182/Arima-examples-from-08-crash-in-markdown-file-or-html/Arima_summaries_models_and_forecasts_.md

 ![](Models/E-Mini/E-Mini_01-06_w_Arima_[010][011]_[52]_blue_overlay.png)

-##### The addition of the seasonal component makes the fit look terrible (i.e. it is not over fitted to the data); never-the-less, it still produces the best scores and it adds an aesthetically satisfying wave to the graph.
+##### The addition of the seasonal component makes the fit look terrible (i.e. it is not overfitted to the data); never-the-less, it still produces the best scores and it adds an aesthetically satisfying wave to the graph.

 ***